-Management has evaluated all aspects of the above estimates and consider that the estimates of intangible assets and the recognition of revenue and cost from the construction phase to be best estimates; and that the intangible assets will be recoverable.
-The revenue from service concession arrangements are disclosed in Note 33 of the financial statements.
+Management has evaluated all aspects of the above estimates and considered that the estimates of intangible assets and the recognition of revenue and cost from the construction phase to be best estimates; and that the intangible assets will be recoverable.
+The revenue from service concession arrangements are disclosed in Note 32 to the financial statements.